oshied/directord/docs/index.md

 ### Getting Started

-Getting started is simple, here's the documentation needed to be successful with Director.
+Getting started is simple.

 * [Tutorials](tutorials.md)

+Here's the documentation needed to be successful with Director.

 * [Overview](overview.md)
 * [Installation](installation.md)